Add to Outlook

 Catholic Relief Services

 Seed is the single most important agricultural input of crop production, but not all seed is equally accessible and/or available.
-Join Agrilinks, Microlinks, and the Office of U.S. Foreign Disaster Assistance for a special event where experts will address how Quality Declared Seeds (QDS) might be able to close some of the gaps by offering a range of crop and seed varieties critical to climate-smart and nutrition-sensitive agriculture.
+Agrilinks, Microlinks, and the Office of U.S. Foreign Disaster Assistance held a special event where experts addressed how Quality Declared Seeds (QDS) might be able to close some of the gaps by offering a range of crop and seed varieties critical to climate-smart and nutrition-sensitive agriculture.

 Many small-scale farmers cannot afford to get large quantities of expensive certified seed and Quality Declared Seeds could provide an impact-oriented alternative.
 Produced by registered, trained, small-scale farmers or farmer groups, QDS can be an efficient way to expand smallholder farmer access to diverse seed varieties.

-The event will explore global seed quality regulations and trends with key examples and case studies from Uganda, Tanzania, and Malawi.
-Participants will have the opportunity to engage in and discuss:
+The event explored global seed quality regulations and trends with key examples and case studies from Uganda, Tanzania, and Malawi.
+Participants had the opportunity to engage in and discuss:

 Niels Louwaars is Director of Plantum, the association of companies in the Netherlands dealing with plant reproductive materials.
 Trained as a plant breeder at Wageningen University, he spent about 10 years in Asia and Africa working in seed projects before returning to Wageningen University, where he worked for 20 years in different positions addressing international cooperation and research.
 Based on that international experience, he developed the concept of Integrated Seed Sector Development, providing policy space for a variety of formal and informal seed systems.
 He has assisted several countries and institutions such as the World Bank and FAO in designing their policies in this area.
 In Wageningen he was also manager of a major international interdisciplinary program and represented the organization in the CGIAR.
 He was also a member of the Plant Breeder’s Rights chamber of the district court in The Hague.
 Currently he represents the Netherlands seed sector nationally and internationally.